SomuRohit/Pager.Ly/README.md

-# 📟 Pager-ly – A Real-Time Cute Messaging Widget
+# 📟 Pager-ly – A Real-Time Cute Messaging Widget (Encrypted and Authenticated)
-Live Demo:  pager-ly.web.app
+Hosted app:  pager-ly.web.app

 ## ✨ About Pager-ly
 Pager-ly is a real-time, aesthetic, and private messaging widget that lets users send cute messages to their friends—just like an online pager.
 The app is lightweight, fast, and designed with a minimalist, bubbly UI to create an engaging chat experience.

 ## 🔥 Features
 * Private Chat Servers – One-on-one private messaging with secure connections.